samor412/comp4651_project_demo/README.md

 Before Running
 -------------------
-1. create database named "comp4651_project"
+1. create database
 2. change the config.py to set your database authentication information (e.g. user and password of the database)
-3. run python createTable.py
+3. run python createTable.py to create the datatable in the project

 Running the backend
 --------------------